 Jesse’s Trial 11/06/09

 Q. Mr. Benton, was Jesse Brooks involved in the 2003 plan to kill Jack Reid?

-01/29/08 Confidential Jail Call to Attorney Jeffco, which should not have been recorded.
+01/29/08 Confidential jail call between Robin Knight and his attorney Stephen Jeffco, which should not have been recorded.

-“I don’t know where they can just get off and write whatever
+Knight: “I don’t know where they can just get off and write whatever they want down.”

 05/26/08 Michael Keller left a voicemail for John Brooks’